arrat-tools/deploy/guide/01-deploy-the-infrastructure.md

 > \[!NOTE]
 >
+> Remember to keep the `SessionOutputBucketName` Output from the CloudFormation Stack ready since this will be used when uploading ARRAT infrastructure code in the next step.
-> Remember to keep the `SessionInputBucketName`, `SessionOutputBucketName`, and `ARRATStateMachineName` Outputs from the CloudFormation Stack ready since this will be used when deploying the API.
+> Also save the `SessionInputBucketName`, `SessionOutputBucketName`, and `ARRATStateMachineName` Outputs from the CloudFormation Stack ready since this will be used when deploying the API.
 > Also save the `CloudFrontDomain` Output since this will be used when deploying the frontend.

 ### Option 2: Deploy using AWS Console